 The First Inland Diocese of the United States

 With the arrival of Flaget there began an amazing burst of fervor and institutional energies.
-Within a dozen years, Flaget would initiate or encourage the following establishments, including many that were the first of their kind in the American West: St. Thomas Seminary (1811); the Sisters of Loretto (1812); the Sisters of Charity of Nazareth (1812); St. Joseph Cathedral at Bardstown (1819); St. Joseph College (1820); St. Mary College (1821); and the Dominican Sisters at Springfield (1822).
+Within a dozen years, Flaget would initiate or encourage the following establishments, including many that were the first of their kind in the American West: Saint Thomas Seminary (1811); the Sisters of Loretto (1812); the Sisters of Charity of Nazareth (1812); Saint Joseph Cathedral at Bardstown (1819); Saint Joseph College (1820); Saint Mary College (1821); and the Dominican Sisters at Springfield (1822).
 From such institutions and communities would emerge many of the leaders of American Catholicism in the nineteenth century.

-Within the forty years of his tenure, Flaget would welcome to Kentucky Good Shepherd Sisters, Jesuit Fathers and the Trappist monks of Gethsemani Abbey.
-In addition to such eighteenth-century Holy Land parishes as Holy Cross (1785), St. Charles (1786) and Holy Mary’s (1798), Flaget would be responsible for a growing network of congregations such as St. Louis at Louisville (1805), St. Peter at Lexington (1818), Holy Name at Henderson (1824) and Mutter Gottes (Mother of God) at Covington (1842).
+Within the forty years of his tenure, Flaget would welcome to Kentucky Good Shepherd Sisters, Jesuit Fathers, and the Trappist monks of Gethsemani Abbey.
+In addition to such eighteenth-century Holy Land parishes as Holy Cross (1785), Saint Charles (1786) and Holy Name of Mary (1798), Flaget would be responsible for a growing network of congregations such as Saint Louis in Louisville (1805), Saint Peter in Lexington (1818), Holy Name in Henderson (1824) and Mutter Gottes (Mother of God) in Covington (1842).